 The 4000 – 5000 meter deep water surrounding the seamounts will also provide excellent deepwater testing for the ship’s sonars.

-Upon completion of the cruise, all data collected will be available in NOAA’s public data archives within 60-90 days of the end of the cruise, and can be accessed via the OER Digital Atlas.
+Upon completion of the cruise, all data collected will be available in NOAA’s public data archives within 60-90 days of the end of the cruise, and can be accessed via the NOAA Ocean Exploration Data Atlas.

 In order to facilitate ease of use of all mapping data by all future explorers and researchers, a Mapping Data Report is generated for each cruise.
 This constantly evolving report describes data collection and processing methods and details of exploration focus areas.
 Previous reports reside in the NOAA Central Library.